EF Eridani: EF Eridani B

-It is theorized that 500 million years ago, the white dwarf started to cannibalize its partner, when they were separated by 7 million km.
-As it lost mass, the regular star spiraled inward, until now they are separated by a mere 700,000 km.
+It is hypothesized that 500 million years ago, the white dwarf started to cannibalize its partner, when they were separated by 7 million km.
+As it lost mass, the regular star spiraled inward.
+Today, they are separated by a mere 700,000 km for an orbital period of 81 min.
+The orbit is expected to continue to shrink due to gravitational radiation.

-Another former star orbits the pulsar PSR J1719-1438.